The Case for Time in Causal DAGs: Nontemporal Causal DAGs

-}$\phantom{|}$ for either of the aggregations shown in \cref{fig:justifying_acyclicity}.
-Acknowledging the relativity of causal relationships with respect to time thus reveals that variables in causal DAGs, as well as the causal relationship between them, are of a time-specific nature (this also explains why time cannot itself be a causal variable: an instantiation of time would simply be an unchangeable constant).
-It is thus unclear what causal statements nontemporal DAGs actually imply, for the acyclicity assumption in particular and causal effects in general.
-To address this issue, we propose a framework to specify the time of variables in causal DAGs.
+}$\phantom{a}$ if the variables are composed of multiple time points.
+It is thus unclear what causal statements nontemporal DAGs actually imply, and whether acyclicity follows from the time order or is an additional assumption.
+To address this issue, we propose a formalism to specify the temporality of variables in causal DAGs.